zo0o0ot/speaker-page/speaker/content/talks/stress-at-work-cbt.md

 - [Here](https://www.apa.org/ptsd-guideline/patients-and-families/cognitive-behavioral) is an informational page about Cognitive Behavioral Therapy from the American Psychological Association.

 - [Here](https://www.therapistaid.com/therapy-worksheets/cbt/none) is a link to a variety of Cognitive Behavioral Therapy exercises in a worksheet format.
 They come from therapistaid.com, which may be the worst domain name I've ever seen.

+- To find a therapist near you, click [here](https://www.psychologytoday.com/us/therapists)

+*Additional material that didn't make it into the talk, but is still interesting:*

+- [Men have no friends, and women bear the burden](https://www.harpersbazaar.com/culture/features/a27259689/toxic-masculinity-male-friendships-emotional-labor-men-rely-on-women/).
+An article in Harper's Bazaar about how some men rely solely upon their significant other for emotional support, and the toll that can take on relationships.

+- [Stress Management: Know your triggers](https://www.mayoclinic.org/healthy-lifestyle/stress-management/in-depth/stress-management/art-20044151), courtesy of the Mayo Clinic.

+- The biggest mistake we make with negative emotions is trying not to feel them.
+Awareness deepens positive emotions and allows negative ones to dissipate.
+Trying to avoid your feelings causes suffering. (from a [tweet](https://twitter.com/farnamstreet/status/1151013641950552064) by [@farnamstreet](https://twitter.com/farnamstreet))

+- [How to Have Difficult Conversations When You Don’t Like Conflict](https://getpocket.com/explore/item/how-to-have-difficult-conversations-when-you-don-t-like-conflict?utm_source=pocket-newtab).
+Originally from the Harvard Business Review, reposted into Pocket.

+- [What Doesn’t Kill You Makes You Stronger](https://www.thebestbrainpossible.com/what-doesnt-kill-you-makes-you-stronger/).
+An article about the hope of post-traumatic growth from [The Best Brain Possible.](https://www.thebestbrainpossible.com/)

+- [How to grow from your pain](https://markmanson.net/how-to-grow-from-your-pain).
+An article about life after trauma from [Mark Manson](https://markmanson.net/), author of [The Subtle Art of Not Giving a F*ck](https://markmanson.net/books/subtle-art).

+- [How to Identify Stress](https://isma.org.uk/about-stress/how-to-identify-stress), courtesy of the [International Stress Management Association](https://isma.org.uk/).
+International Stress Awareness week will be November 4-8, 2019.

+- [Calmlet](http://www.calmlet.com/), an upcoming biofeedback device that can be helpful in being aware of your own body and mind.